 Some subspecialty experiences are only available in certain centres For example paediatric intensive care, cardiology, emergency medicine, infectious diseases, and academic posts to name some.
 Therefore, certain posts will be subject to internal LETB wide competition if they are popular choices.
 This is will occur for some posts in ST3, as well as some posts in ST6 to 8.

 You also need to know that some hospitals are rearranging themselves.
 So, Pinderfields, Pontefract and Dewsbury are already one trust, but will not be on one site for a few years yet.
-In Leeds the same is going on with all paediatrics being transferred to the Leeds General Infirmary over the next year or so.
+In Leeds the same is going on with all paediatrics except neonates being transferred to the Leeds General Infirmary.
 There may be other re organisations along the way as well.
 So there will be some adjustments, but it is highly likely whatever the structure it will be similar to this.